energy-iot/meshems/README.md

 ### Prerequisites
 - A computer with an internet connection
 - EMS Dev kit hardware
-- USB-C cable for connecting the development board to your computer
+- USB-C data-rated cable for connecting the development board to your computer

 ### Step 1: Install Visual Studio Code
 1. Download Visual Studio Code from https://code.visualstudio.com/